 Date Science Panel Science Coordinator PAC Executive Director Trustee Council

 May 2016 Fund Fund N/A N/A N/A

 Sept 2016 Fund Fund Fund Fund Fund

 Science Panel Comments - FY17

 Date: May and September 2016

 There are no project specific comments.

 Science Coordinator Comments - FY17

 Date: May and September 2016

 I have no project specific comments.

 Executive Director Comments - FY17

 Date: September 2016

 I have no project specific comments.

 Public Advisory Committee Comments - FY17

 Date: September 2016

 The PAC meeting was Sept.
 22, 2016 and fund recommendations are included in the table above.
 Any project-specific comments from that meeting will be added to the Work Plan when the comments are finalized in the meeting notes.

 Project Number: 20120114-0

-Project Title: LTM Program - Long-te on Pacific herring in Pri erm monitoring of hun nce William Sound npback whale predation
+Project Title: LTM Program - Long-term monitoring of humpback whale predation

+on Pacific herring in Prince William Sound

-Primary Investigator(s): John Moran and Jan St raley
+Primary Investigator(s): John Moran and Jan Straley

 PI Affiliation: NOAA and UAS Project Manager: NOAA

 EVOSTC Funding Requested FY17-21: \$865,700

 FY17 FY18 FY19 FY20 FY21

 Auth: \$161,900 Auth: \$155,000 Auth: \$187,400 \$184,400 \$177,000

 Requests include 9% GA.

-Totals in FY19-21 include additional annual requests of \$27,000 (+ 9% GA) that will be used to conduct an early spring survey (March).
-Funding for this survey was previously funded by NOAA.
 Funding From Non-EVOSTC Sources FY17-21: \$814,000 FY17 FY18 FY19 FY20 FY21 \$220,000 \$220,000 \$120,000 \$127,000 \$127,000 Total Past EVOSTC Funding Authorized (FY12-19): \$1,096,200 Total EVOSTC Funding Authorized (FY12-19) and Requested (FY20-21): \$1,457,600 Total Non-EVOSTC Funding (FY12-21): \$1,150,700 Abstract:

-This abstract is excerpted from the PI's Proposal, dated 8/16/19, budget updated 8/16/19.
 The humpback whale monitoring project is part of the Gulf Watch Alaska pelagic component's integrated predator-prey survey.
 Humpback whale predation has been identified as a significant source of mortality on over-wintering Pacific herring in Prince William Sound (PWS) and a likely top-down force constraining their recovery.
 Humpback whales in PWS have a higher percentage of herring in their diet and forage longer on herring during non-summer months than their counterparts in Southeast Alaska.
 Currently, North Pacific humpback whales in the Gulf of Alaska may be experiencing nutritional stress and increased use of inland waters like PWS could result in increased predation on herring.
 We will continue to evaluate the impact by humpback whales foraging on Pacific herring populations in PWS following protocols established during 2007/08 and 2008/09 (EVOSTC project PJ090804).
 Prey selection by humpback whales is determined through acoustic surveys, visual observation, scat analysis, and prey sampling.
 Chemical analyses of skin and blubber biopsy samples provide a longer-term perspective on shifts in prey type (trophic level from stable isotopes) and quality (energy content).
 These data are combined in an updated bioenergetic model that allows us to assess the impact of recovering humpback whale populations on the PWS ecosystem.
-By integrating with the forage fish and fall/winter marine bird components, we contribute to a comprehensive understanding of bottom-up influences and top-down controls on the PWS herring population.
+By integrating with the forage fish and fall/winter marine bird components, we ^{} Totals in FY19-21 include additional annual requests of \$27,000 (+ 9% GA) that will be used to conduct an early spring survey (March).
+Funding for this survey was previously funded by NOAA. ^{}This abstract is excerpted from the PI's Proposal, dated 8/16/19, budget updated 8/16/19. contribute to a comprehensive understanding of bottom-up influences and top-down controls on the PWS herring population.
 We are not proposing changes to this project for FY20.
 FY20 Funding Recommendations: